-This validation has seen significant changes in the makeup of the modules and their content in comparison to the previous top-up courses in Applied Computing and Cyber Security and Networking.

-The content of these new modules has been designed to follow on from the new foundation degree courses that have been recently validated.
-These courses are more focused along certain disciplines, Computer Science, Software Development and Cyber Security, rather than the broad nature of the previous course.
+This validation has seen significant changes in the makeup of the modules and their content in comparison to the previous top-up courses ran by the Digital and Engineering team.
+The content of these new modules has been designed to follow on from the new Foundation Degree courses that have been recently validated.
+These are more focused along certain disciplines, Computer Science, Software Development and Cyber Security, rather than the broad nature of the previous course.
 This has seen an increase in the discipline specific modules at level 5 and resulting in more able students at the end of level 5 in their chosen discipline.

 The new modules will consist of two technical focused modules to further develop the discipline specific practical skills developed at levels 4 and 5.
-On the Computer Science Top-up course, this will consist of Data Warehousing and Machine Learning modules building on the data focused modules from level 5.
+On the Software Development Top-up course, this will consist of Data Modelled Apps and Software Engineering modules building on the application development focused modules from level 5.
 This has allowed these new modules to be more in depth and further enhance these specialised practical skills while at the same time further develop problem-solving and organisational skills as well as developing new career specific professional skills.
 Each of these discipline specific modules has pre-requisite entry information to ensure students have the correct pre-existing technical skills at the start of the module to be able to work at or near the expected level.